Inheritance Law

 1. Handwritten Will

-- Content must be clear and understandable,
+- The content must be clear and understandable,

 2. Official Will (Notary Will)

-- Deceased confirms content and signs,
+- The testator confirms the content and signs,

-- Witnesses sign.
+- The witnesses sign.

 3. Oral Will

-Preparing Will Content
+Preparing the Will's Content

-1. Deceased's Identity Information
+1. The Testator's Identity Information

 2. Identification of Heirs or Beneficiaries